-Mergers and Managers: Manager-Specific Wage Premiums and the Market for Corporate Control
+Managing Inequality: Manager-Specific Wage Premiums and Selection in the Managerial Labor Market

-This paper shows that some managers systematically pay higher wages to their workers, and firms headed by these managers are targets of M&As.
-We use a manager-firm-worker matched dataset covering the entire population of Denmark from 1995 to 2011 to identify manager-specific wage premiums from both worker and manager movements across firms.
-We find that the identity of managers does matter for wages, and variation in manager-specific wage premiums accounts for a significant part of between-firm wage inequality.
-Firms with high wage premiums due to generous managers are more likely to be acquired, and experience higher manager turnover and larger wage declines after acquisitions.
-Manager-specific wage premiums are not correlated with productivity and other firm policies, and seem to stem from managers’ traits and fairness views that are shaped by their personal experiences.
-Our results suggest that the market for corporate control selects managers who pay lower wages and redistributes wealth from workers to shareholders.
+This paper studies how managers affect worker wages and wage inequality.
+We use a manager-firm-worker matched dataset covering the entire population of Denmark from 1995 to 2011 to identify manager-specific wage premiums from worker and manager movements across firms.
+We document four findings.
+First, leveraging manager movements across firms and exogenous manager turnovers such as retirements and sudden deaths, we show that the identity of managers does matter for wages, and that manager-specific wage premiums are transferrable across firms.
+Second, variation in manager-specific wage premiums accounts for 34% of the between-firm wage inequality.
+Third, managers who pay higher wages are more likely to be replaced in the managerial labor market.
+In particular, mergers and acquisitions target high-paying managers and reduce wage premiums at their firms.
+Finally, the manager-specific component of firm wage premia is not correlated with firm productivity and seems to stem from managers’ traits and fairness views.
+Our results highlight the role of managers in understanding between-firm wage inequality and suggest that the managerial labor market tends to select low-paying managers and redistribute wealth from workers to shareholders.

 Suggested Citation: Suggested Citation